 The process of buying a car prior to The Saturn Way was to go to a dealer, look around, find something you liked, drive it, then negotiate over the price.
 Unsavory salespeople were notorious for “losing” the keys of the vehicle the customer was thinking about trading in.
 Sometimes, the keys really weren’t lost; they were simply tossed on the roof of the building.
 Then the buyer was stuck with a car they may not have wanted, but “got a really good deal” – or so they thought.
 It might have been a “really good” deal, but was it the “best deal possible?”
 Such practices didn’t create customer enthusiasm, and definitely did not display trust and respect for the individual.

 With Saturn, there was a delineated process in place, consisting of six steps: Greeting, Interview, Presentation, Demonstration, Purchase Consultation, and Delivery.
 Without getting into the details, all customers were greeted, a relaxed conversation took place about what they were looking for, a vehicle was found that closely matched what items were important to them in their next car, a demonstration drive was offered and, if they were comfortable with moving forward, a purchase consultation ensued.
-If everything looked and felt good, the customer was, and this is important, “given the opportunity to purchase the vehicle.”
+If everything looked and felt good, the customer was (and pay close attention to the verbiage used), “given the opportunity to purchase the vehicle.”
 Note that they weren’t asked to buy the car.
 It was presented as an “opportunity.”
 If they were not prepared to purchase, the Sales Consultant could schedule a follow-up appointment after they had car-shopped and compared not only the car, but their experience with other brands.
 Customers were encourage to make note of how they were treated at other dealerships.